lhh/where_was_i/README.md

 Older versions parsed the files individually.
 Google semantic data, however, tend to be gathered for year at a time, and Google sends it to users in one-file-per-month format.
 Given that people tend to visit locations more than once per year, I found that the location data would sometimes be incomplete for a given month for a given year, but other months have the missing information for a given location.

 Even so, there are some times when Google location data do not have any address whatsoever for a location, so we can add those to known_locations.py to make the output readable.

+Note - there are issues with non-US addresses.